Michael Strahan: Advertising

+Public image

+Many consider the gap between his two middle-upper front teeth as his “signature” feature.

 Personal life

 His uncle, Art Strahan, played as a defensive lineman for the Houston Oilers (1965) and Atlanta Falcons (1968).
-In an episode of Finding Your Roots, it was revealed to Strahan that he has Anglo-Saxon ancestry that traces directly to Charlemagne, who is his 39-great-grandfather (Season 5, Episode 5).
+In an episode of Finding Your Roots, Strahan learned that he has Anglo-Saxon ancestry that traces directly to Charlemagne, who is his 39-great-grandfather.

-He was married to his first wife, Wanda Hutchins, from 1992 to 1996.
-She is an American businesswoman, Wanda Home Designs Owner, Interior Designer, and Decorator.
+Strahan was married to his first wife, Wanda Hutchins, from 1992 to 1996.
+Hutchins is an American businesswoman, interior designer, and home decorator.
 They have a daughter, Tanita Strahan, and a son, Michael Anthony Strahan Jr. Strahan moved them to the U.S. and purchased a $163,000 house in the same Houston neighborhood where his parents live.

 In 1999, Strahan married Jean Muggli after meeting her at a spa.
-They have twin daughters, Isabella and Sophia, born December 2004.
-As of 2004, Strahan lives in Manhattan's Upper West Side.
-Strahan and Muggli finalized their acrimonious divorce on July 20, 2006.
+They had twin daughters, Isabella and Sophia, born December 2004.
+Strahan and Muggli finalized their divorce on July 20, 2006.
 In January 2007, Judge James B. Convery awarded Muggli $15 million in a divorce settlement in addition to $18,000 monthly child support.
 Strahan appealed.
 In March 2007, the court ordered the Montclair, New Jersey mansion to be auctioned and the sales money split evenly; the house was valued at $3.6 million.

 In August 2009, Strahan became engaged to Nicole Mitchell, Eddie Murphy's ex-wife, but the two ended their engagement in 2014.
 In June 2011, Strahan filmed a commercial supporting legalizing same-sex marriage in New York.

-Since around 2015, he has been dating Kayla Quick.
+Since around 2015, Strahan has been dating Kayla Quick.